brown-ccv/ccv-website-hugo/content/english/services/haas/stronghold.md

 category:
 - Computing
 icon: lock
-lead: Stronghold is a secure computing and storage environment that enables Brown researchers to analyze sensitive data, while complying with regulatory or contractual requirements.
+lead: Stronghold is Brown's secure computing and storage environment that enables researchers to analyze sensitive data, while complying with regulatory or contractual requirements.
 Stronghold is currently self-certified to meet the security requirements and controls for HIPAA (Health Insurance Portability and Accountability Act) and